mec2021045/Raju-Kumar-Yadav/README.md

 <h3 align="center">A passionate VLSI Student from the Indian Institute of Information Technology Allahabad .</h3>
 🌱 I learned Digital and Analog IC Design, Static Timing analysis, ASIC Design, Hardware Design Methodology, Digital System Design, Computer Architecture, and Low Power System Design in the M.Tech curriculum.

-- I have good hands-on experience with Xilinx Vivado and Cadence Virtuoso
+- I have good hands-on experience with Xilinx Vivado and Cadence Virtuoso.

-- I look forward to starting my journey as an Analog VLSI engineer.
+- I look forward to starting my journey as a VLSI engineer.

-- 📫 How to reach me **mec2021045@iiita.ac.in**
+- 📫 How to reach me **mec2021045@iiita.ac.in & rajunptel.iiita@gmail.com**

 - 📄 Know about my experiences:-
 -